khondokerjahid/khondokerjahid/README.md

 ## I'm a Learner!!

 - 🔭 I just Finised UnderGraduate Course in Computer Science And Technology!
-- 🌱 I’m currently doing a Internship
+- 🌱 I have experience in software engineering
-- 👯 I’m looking for a Entry Level JOB a software Company
+- 👯 I’m looking for a Entry Level JOB.
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and play guitar